Open Topics

 Implementation in Python

-GPU with at least 8GB Ram or free Google Colab account
+Access to GPU with at least 8GB Ram or free Google Colab account

 Interest in building LLM AI solutions